nxtreasuryorg/Agent/Technical_Implementation_Guide.md

 5. **Test Everything**: Each component must work before proceeding to the next

 **Phase Completion Checklist:**
-- [ ] **Phase 1**: Basic agent responds intelligently with mock tools
+- [ ] **Phase 1**: Treasury Manager coordinates team intelligently with mock tools and proper delegation
-- [ ] **Phase 2**: All real tools integrated and agent makes actual payments
+- [ ] **Phase 2**: All real tools integrated across specialist agents and Treasury Manager authorizes actual payments
-- [ ] **Phase 3**: Investment features work and dual workflow functions
+- [ ] **Phase 3**: Investment features work through Market Analyst and team coordination functions properly
-- [ ] **Phase 4**: System ready for production with security and monitoring
+- [ ] **Phase 4**: Treasury team ready for production with security and monitoring across all agents

 **Never Skip These Steps:**
 - Database schema validation under load
-- Agent logic testing with edge cases
+- Treasury Manager and specialist agent logic testing with edge cases
-- Individual tool integration testing
+- Individual tool integration testing across all agents
-- End-to-end workflow validation
+- End-to-end team workflow validation with proper coordination
-- Security and compliance verification
+- Security and compliance verification across the hierarchical system

 **When in Doubt:**
-- Choose the simpler solution that works
+- Choose the simpler solution that works for team coordination
-- Ask clarifying questions about requirements
+- Ask clarifying questions about requirements and agent responsibilities
-- Document your decisions and rationale
+- Document your decisions and rationale for team architecture
-- Test thoroughly before moving forward
+- Test thoroughly team coordination before moving forward
 - Refer back to this guide for direction

 **Success Indicators:**
-- Users can successfully send payments through the agent
+- Users can successfully send payments through the Treasury Manager and team
-- System handles errors gracefully without data loss
+- System handles errors gracefully without data loss across all agents
-- All financial regulations and compliance requirements are met
+- All financial regulations and compliance requirements are met by Risk Assessor
-- Performance meets target metrics under expected load
+- Performance meets target metrics under expected load including coordination overhead
-- Code is maintainable and well-documented
+- Code is maintainable and well-documented for hierarchical multi-agent system

 This guide provides the roadmap - your expertise provides the implementation.
-Build systematically, test thoroughly, and prioritize user safety and regulatory compliance above all else.
+Build systematically with proper team coordination, test thoroughly across all agents, and prioritize user safety and regulatory compliance above all else.